 2 – Actively Seek All Opinions: When seeking perspectives for your discussion, aside from considering ethnicity, gender, sexual orientation, age, etc.; also actively seek perspectives of people from different part of the country.
 In the United States, there are no fewer than five unique cultural regions whose opinions and views should be considered.
 Assume the differing perspectives one could gather around Electric Vehicle use if people from Los Angeles, New York City, Central Pennsylvania, Nashville, and Fargo were to discuss the topic.
 The outcome would likely differ vastly if the conversation were to only include the perspective of people from any one of the geographies.

-3 – Employee Network Participation: Most large organizations have many Employee Networks that exist to bring together people with similar experiences and interested.
+3 – Employee Network Participation: Most large organizations have many Employee Networks that exist to bring together people with similar experiences and interests.
 Consider joining one of these groups that you may not immediately self-select to join and participate from a place of genuine interest.

 4 – Listen More, Talk Less: This one speaks for itself.
 It is impossible to understand the perspective of another person if you are the one doing all of the talking.
 Actively listen to what others have to say and avoid the urge to immediately respond or defend your perspective.